xingyu-fu/xingyu-fu.github.io/index.md

-_Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me._
+- _Rejoice always, pray continually, give thanks in all circumstances._

-_Rejoice always, pray continually, give thanks in all circumstances._
+- _Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me._

 Thank you for visiting my page!